Aderemi-Adesada/shino_doc/usage.rst

+.. _usage:

 Usage
 ======

 .. note::
     Hey 👋, first time here?
-You can find the installation guide and first run in the :ref:`getting started` section.
+You can find the installation guide and first run in the :ref:`getting_started` section.

 |